otifsolutions/laravel-airtime/README.md

 **Note :books:**
 By default, all these services are `disabled`.
 You have to enable service of your choice via `Setting::set`.
 Please, don't forget to add third argument as `bool`, it defines the type of the key.

+Do not set the keys directly in your code but it is wise to use `php artisan tinker` and then run the commands for service of your choice

 :heavy_check_mark: **For enabling Reloadly service**